samuel-dekleva/deductible-sim/README.md

 ### Analysis

 Note: The probability of profit is calculated using two separate simulations.
-Therefore, the probability is indicative of the distribution, rather than on a paired-off basis.
+This probability therefore reflects independent simulations rather than paired scenario outcomes.

 | Metric        | Profit   |
 |--------------|----------:|